Ira W. DeCamp Foundation

 Mobilization for Justice, Inc, New York, NY

-$50,000 as the first installment to support the Kinship Caregiver Law Project
+$50,000 as the final installment to support the Kinship Caregiver Law Project

 Rising Ground, Brooklyn, NY

-$100,000 as the first installment for the Co-Parenting Program
+$100,000 as the final installment for the Co-Parenting Program

 You Gotta Believe!
-The Older Child Adoption & Permanency Movement (YGB), Brooklyn, NY
+The Older Child Adoption and Permanency Movement, New York, NY

 Commonpoint Queens, Little Neck, NY

-$75,000 for the Expansion of the Electrical Training Program
+$70,000 as the first installment for the Electrical Training Program

 FJC, New York, NY